cozy/cozy-stack/docs/konnectors-workflow.md

 object), the konnector worker pass these events to the realtime hub as `io.cozy.jobs.events`.

--   Only JSON formatted events are forwarded to the client-side throught realtime
+-   Only JSON formatted events are forwarded to the client-side through realtime
 -   Otherwise formatted lines (such as node Error) will be kept in some system logs.